-- Snapchat’s My AI chat bot – adopted by more than 150 M users since it’s launch in May, the MyAI was used to surface recommendations, inspiration or information about historical events.
+- Snapchat’s My AI chat bot – adopted by more than 150M users since its launch in May, My AI is used to surface recommendations, inspiration or information about historical events.

 One thing is for sure, though: By overtly focusing on text, Meta is acknowledging that people like to read, not just look at photos and videos.

 Martin Peers, The Information on the launch of Threads